 Welcome from the Chair

-Welcome to the Department of Social and Behavioral Sciences at the West Virginia University School of Public Health.
-Health disparities in West Virginia and elsewhere are due in part to the lifestyle choices made by individuals and communities as well as underlying socio-economic forces that influence health and disease.
-Consequently, there is consensus in public health that cost-effective improvements in population health must address, but go beyond, individual behavior change to large-scale modifications in policies, environments, and cultures to create broad, systematic changes across entire communities.
+Welcome to the Department of Social and Behavioral Sciences (SBHS) at the West Virginia University School of Public Health.
+Poor health in West Virginia and elsewhere are due in part to underlying socio-economic forces that influence health behaviors, access to quality care, and ultimately health outcomes.
+Consequently, public health efforts must address policies, environments, and cultures to create broad, systematic changes across entire communities.

-We believe that experiential instruction, coupled with critical thinking skills, and a focus on research translation enables students to be informed health practitioners, researchers, and consumers.
-Our relatively small department allows us to work closely with our students.
-This dedication to students is also reflected in our research efforts where students not only work with faculty on their research projects, but also submit their own proposals for funding.
+We believe that experiential instruction, combined with critical thinking skills, and a focus on research translation enables students to be better informed health practitioners, researchers, and consumers.
+More importantly, our relatively small department allows us to work closely with our students.
+This dedication to students is reflected in our research efforts where students work with faculty on projects that often result in co-authored peer-reviewed publications and presentations.
 This applied learning environment is predicated upon the applied nature of public health research and practice.

 I invite you to review our website to learn more about our faculty, our academic programs, and our students.
 Feel free to contact faculty and staff with your questions.